What To Do In Dublin. 5 Walks To Show You Real Dublin.

 Tour 4.
 The Mountains

-The Wicklow mountains are only 30 minutes from Dublin City center.
-It's amazing how quickly you go from a busy city to a barren wilderness in the mountains.
+It's amazing how quickly you go from busy city to barren wilderness in the Wicklow Mountains.
 On a grey day, it can feel like you're in Patagonia.
 I'm here hiking most weekends.

-If hiking isn't your thing, no worries.
-Take a bus tour through the mountains.
+Want the real experience?
+Come with my hiking group.
+We walk every second weekend.
+Or if hiking isn't your thing, take a bus tour through the mountains.
 Don't drive here.
-You want to be looking at the window, not navigating impossibly narrow mountains roads, where there's often no phone signal.
+You want to be looking at the window, not navigating impossibly narrow mountain roads where there's often no phone signal.

 Tour 5.
 The Cliffs